nilenso/bean-blog/content/posts/calculating-spilled-arrays/index.md

 - minimising the set of dependents to be recalculated, and
 - making sure each dependent is recalculated at most once.

-We'll leave it at that for now (This is covered very well in this [article](https://lord.io/spreadsheets/) which I highly recommend checking out).
+We'll leave it at that for now (This is covered very well in this [article](https://lord.io/spreadsheets/)).

 ## What's up with spilled arrays